| What is Partner Services? |

 The more information you provide, the easier it will be for us to locate your partners.
 We may be able to reach your partner by their screen name and the chat room/website you met them on.
 Any additional information you can provide such as nicknames, physical description, where they like hang out, can also be helpful.

 No, the health department staff cannot force you to talk with them.
 However, they may make more than one attempt to discuss partner issues with you.
-Notifying people that they may have been exposed to an infectious disease is a critical part of protecting the public health.
+Notifying people that they may have been exposed to an infectious disease is a critical part of protecting the public’s health.
 Health department staff may be persistent in their efforts to get the names of your partners.
 If you provide false information, phone numbers and addresses, you may also get a follow-up visit.
-You’ll experience less disruption to your life if you are truthful with the health department counselors up front.
+You’ll experience less disruption if you are truthful with the health department counselors up front.

 To talk with a counselor please contact: HIV/STD/Viral Hepatitis Hotline:1-800-533-4148 (toll free)